zhouflora/playlist/README.md

 * see a high-level overview of my playlist, particularly its name, description, and the titles/artists of all the songs I've added to it
 * retreive the full details of a song when viewing my playlists
-* save my playlists to file
+* save my playlist to file
-* reload playlists from file
+* reload saved playlist from file